Skip to main content

 HIPAA Compliance for Therapists

 Behavioral health practices handle some of the most sensitive patient data in healthcare.
-Psychotherapy notes, substance abuse records, and 42 CFR Part 2 protections add layers of compliance most platforms ignore.
+Psychotherapy notes, substance abuse records, and 42 CFR Part 2 protections add layers of compliance that require specialized attention.
+Whether you already work with a compliance vendor or are evaluating for the first time, Patient Protect adds a security-first layer for behavioral health.

 Active breach prevention·Starting at $39/mo·No contracts